-Walker, Alvey, Bollivar, Cozy, Harper, Haywood, Jaeckle, Lehr, Schwend, Walter
+Walker, Alvey, Cozy, Harper, Haywood, Jaeckle, Lehr, Schwend, Walter should include in the four-year program of studies as much experience as possible in other sciences (particularly chemistry and physics) and mathematics.

 A basic assumption underlying the biology curriculum is that all undergraduate biology majors, regardless of future plans for specialization, can profit by taking a required core of courses emphasizing study at the molecular/cellular, organismal, and population/community levels of organization, thereby gaining a broad introduction to the principles of all important areas of modern biology.